exercism/c/reference/implementing-a-concept-exercise.md

 - [Rationale for v3][docs-rationale-for-v3].
 - [What are concept exercise and how they are structured?][docs-concept-exercises]

+Please also watch the following video:

+- [The Anatomy of a Concept Exercise][anatomy-of-a-concept-exercise].

 As this document is generic, the following placeholders are used:

 - `<SLUG>`: the name of the exercise in kebab-case (e.g. `function-pointers`).
 - `<NAME>`: the name of the exercise in snake_case (e.g. `function_pointers`).

 Before implementing the exercise, please make sure you have a good understanding of what the exercise should be teaching (and what not).
 This information can be found in the exercise's GitHub issue.

 To implement a concept exercise, the following files must be created:

 <pre>
 languages
 └── c